Oliviier-dev/odin-recipes/README.md

-# odin-recipes
-This is the project in the Odin html course
+This is the recipe project form the odin project html, css, javascript course